Vision-CAIR/saai-factory-tutorial-creative-ai/README.md

-# SAAI Factory tutorial: Creative AI for visual art and music
+# SAAI Factory tutorial: Creative AI for Visual Art and Music

-This repository contains the link to slides and demo notebooks presented in the tutorial "Creative AI for visual art and music" at the SAAI factory symposium/kick-off.
+This repository contains the link to slides and demo notebooks presented in the tutorial "Creative AI for Visual Art and Music" at the SAAI factory symposium/kick-off.

 ### Link to slides